Relias

 The Intermingling of Tech and Therapy

-The iPhone and iPad is commonly touted as today’s go-to therapeutic tool, specifically when dealing with children.
+The iPhone and iPad is commonly touted as today’s go-to tech therapy tool, specifically when dealing with children.
 With monitored screen time, it enables the development of learning, literacy, and physical and fine motor skills.
 Apple even has research speaking to this fact, proving that the iPad has positively affected student learning and test scores.
 Similarly, it’s been employed in therapy sessions as a communication device, choice board and a vocabulary builder.

 While it’s great seeing this level of integration of tech, especially with children (as they are, after all, digital natives), there’s more to tech in therapy than the iPad—in fact, there has to be.
 Applications within tablets create limited man-machine interactions, meaning the most a child can get out of any given app is restricted by the app itself.
 The interaction eventually becomes static and a child’s development is more associated with the device itself rather than the child’s surroundings—a crucial element when addressing the needs of children with developmental disorders, such as autism, Down syndrome or cerebral palsy.